rzfeeser/acmebank-ansible/README.md

 ## playbooks/
 - playbook01.yml - A simple playbook that makes an API call to [http://api.open-notify.org/astros.json](http://api.open-notify.org/astros.json).
 Results are pushed to standard out with `debug`
+- playbook02.yml - A simple playbook that makes an API call to [http://api.open-notify.org/iss-now.json](http://api.open-notify.org/iss-now.json).
+Results are pushed to standard out with `debug`